alibokhamseen/error_twirling/README.md

-# error_twirling
+# Twirling Error Channels

 We twirl arbitrary error channels to get a mixture of pauli errors to use in fast stabilizer quantum simulations.
-We follow the procedure outlined in https://www.nature.com/articles/s41598-019-46722-7.

-$$
-\tau_W(\overline{M}) = \frac{1}{|W|} \sum_{w \in W} w \overline{M} w^\dagger
-$$

-# Pauli Twirling Simulation
+# Pauli Twirling

-This project implements a quantum error correction technique called **Pauli Twirling**, which simplifies arbitrary noise channels into Pauli channels.
-Our work is based on the framework presented in *"Constructing Smaller Pauli Twirling Sets for Arbitrary Error Channels"* by Zhenyu Cai and Simon Benjamin, and aims to improve simulation efficiency by reducing the size of the twirling gate set.
+This project implements implemets twirling using the full Pauli set.
+Our work takes a state-based-error-model (see below for details) and returns a Pauli twirled error channel.

 ## How It Works

-The Pauli Twirling method is completed entirely by the `twirl()` function.
+Pauli Twirling is implemented by the `twirl()` function.
 ```bash
 twirl(error: dict[str: dict]) -> dict[str: float]
 ```